 The reality is that technology is changing faster than we can adequately assess the long term health impacts.
 Proactive consumers tend to not take any chances with highly concentrated EMF sources like smart meters and will carefully consider the simple steps required to protect themselves and their families today.

 The only problem that the Smart Meter Guard does not solve are the privacy issues that utility companies violate when they monitor and track your electrical usage habits on a 24/7 basis.
 If this is a concern for you, then by all means continue to seek replacement of your smart meter with an analog meter.
-In the meantime, however, at least you won’t have to suffer any negative health effects from smart meter radiation as long as a Smart Meter Guard is installed.
-Click here for where to find this amazingly simple but effective device.
+In the meantime, however, at least you won’t have to suffer any negative health effects from smart meter radiation as long as a Smart Meter Guard, Smart Meter Cover, or Smart Meter Shield is installed.

 Sarah, The Healthy Home Economist